kwojdalski/garch_project/README.md

 - Engle, R. F. (2001).
 GARCH 101: The Use of ARCH/GARCH Models in Applied Econometrics
 - Bollerslev, T. (1986).
 Generalized Autoregressive Conditional Heteroskedasticity

+## TODO

+- Implement more models to be checked against GARCH
+- Implement VaR framework in the same way as in the paper
+- Implement GARCH from scratch (at the moment it's based on `arch` package)
+- Extend the research for more recent data
+- Analysis of robustness of coefficients for the model
+- Restructure the repo so that rendered files are in sub-repo and don't collide with the main code